carlitofluito/thrive_covid/docs/index.md

 > Corona times require corona measures.
 >
-> *the.corona.guys*
+> *Carlito Fluito*

 My name is Carlos Alcala, a.k.a Carlito Fluito.
-Now, a member of *the.corona.guys*.
 Like many of us, I had plans for March and April.
 Traveling, visiting some friends in different countries… However, now I am locked down in Berlin.